 In general, all of the motor controller classes in WPILib are set up to take a scaled -1.0 to 1.0 value as the output to an actuator.
-The PWM module in the FPGA is capable of generating PWM signals with periods of 5, 10 or 20ms and can vary the pulse width in 2000 steps of ~.001ms each around the midpoint (1000 steps in each direction around the midpoint).
-The raw values sent to this module are in this 0-2000 range with 0 being a special case which holds the signal low (disabled).
+The PWM module in the FPGA is capable of generating PWM signals with periods of 5, 10 or 20ms and can vary the pulse width in 255 steps of ~.0065ms each around the midpoint.
+The raw values sent to this module are in this 0-255 range with 0 being a special case which holds the signal low (disabled).
 The class for each motor controller contains information about what the typical bound values (min, max and each side of the deadband) are as well as the typical midpoint.
 WPILib can then use these values to map the scaled value into the proper range for the motor controller.
 This allows for the code to switch seamlessly between different types of controllers and abstracts out the details of the specific signaling.

 Calibrating Speed Controllers

 So if WPILib handles all this scaling, why would you ever need to calibrate your speed controller?
 The values WPILib uses for scaling are approximate based on measurement of a number of samples of each controller type.
-Due to a variety of factors, the timing of an individual speed controller may vary slightly.
-In order to definitively eliminate "humming" (midpoint signal interpreted as slight movement in one direction) and drive the controller all the way to each extreme, calibrating the controllers is still recommended.
+Due to a variety of factors the timing of an individual speed controller may vary slightly.
+In order to definitively eliminate "humming" (midpoint signal interpreted as slight movement in one direction) and drive the controller all the way to each extreme calibrating the controllers is still recommended.
 In general, the calibration procedure for each controller involves putting the controller into calibration mode then driving the input signal to each extreme, then back to the midpoint.
-Precise details for each controller can be found in the User Guides: Talon, Jaguar, Victor, VictorSP, TalonSRX
+Precise details for each controller can be found in the User Guides: Talon, Jaguar, Victor.

 PWM and Safe PWM Classes

 The SafePWM class is a subclass of PWM that implements the RobotSafety interface and adds watchdog capability to each speed controller object.
-The RobotSafety interface will be discussed further in another article.
+The RobotSafety interface will be discussed further in the next article.

 Constructing a Speed Controller object